rilianx/Research/recommender_system/README.md

 The system is based on the novel notion that the system finds **new items**, which have the **mixed features of two user-input items**, produced by mixing the two items together.
 The system consists of item-fusion methods and scoring methods.
 The item-fusion methods generate a recommendation list based on mixed features of two user-input items.
 Scoring methods are used to rank the recommendation list.
 This paper describes these methods and gives experimental results.

+### Serendipity: Serendipity, which is one of these measures, is defined as a measure that indicates how the recommender system can find unexpected and useful items for users.

 Algoritmo (idea)
 ---
 El objetivo del algoritmo es recomendar películas en base a un pequeño conjunto de películas de origen o *películas fuente*.